 Strangely enough, when I read this quote, it reminded me of a popular street food from the Indian subcontinent – Golgappa !
 You must think that I have a single tracked mind and everything leads back to food.
 Well, yes I kind of do because I believe that food is not only the nucleus of our family and social life but it teaches so many life lessons too – like how different textures, colours and flavours come together to make one dish taste so much more interesting and appetising!
 The same way life is so much more colourful simply because we are different in our appearance, believes, cultures and traditions.

-Call them Golgappa, Pani puri, puchka or whatever regional name you know, the base or the hollow, puffed, bread shell is always made the same way – with a dough of semolina, plain flour and a touch baking soda.
+The very name “GolGappa” means “round and puffed up”.
+Call them Golgappa, Pani puri, puchka or whatever regional name you know, the base or the hollow, puffed, bread ball is always made the same way – with a dough of semolina, plain flour and a touch baking soda.
 The stuffing and dips vary from region to region.
 In fact you can stuff them with anything you fancy.
-The rule is simple – crispy, paper thin, puffed shells, filled with a mix of chickpeas and vegetables, dipped in a tangy, watery tamarind dip.
+The rule is simple – crispy, paper thin, round and puffed balls, filled with a mix of chickpeas and vegetables, dipped in a tangy, watery tamarind dip.
 My staple stuffing is boiled chickpeas and potatoes, mixed with chopped onions, tomatoes, green chillies and fresh coriander, and a dribble of yogurt.

 Golgappa is nothing without the sour Pani (water).
 The Golgappa Pani served on the street side stalls in Lahore is of two varieties sweet and sour.
 You can make one base and then divide it into two bowls to mix sugar in one and salt in the other.